-Allitt went on to train as a nurse at a local college, she was suspected of some odd behavior while at the college, includig smearing human feces on walls in a nursing home where she didd some on-the-job training.
-Her absentee level was very high, allegedly as a result of a string of illnesses.
+Allitt went on to train as a nurse at a local college, she was suspected of some odd behaviour while at the college, including smearing human faeces on walls in a nursing home where she did some on-the-job training.
+Her absentee level was very high, allegedly because of a string of illnesses.

 Despite her history of poor attendance and poor marks in her nursing exams, she was taken on a temporary six-month contract at Grantham and Kesteven Hospital in Lincolnshire in 1991, where she began work on ward 4, the children's ward.